 With the cooler weather upon us it's time to start trying out some delicious stew recipes.
 If you're thinking of making a lactose free stew for your family, consider this dark beer braised short rib stew with winter root vegetables—it's absolutely delicious!
 This recipe makes about four to six servings, and it's great to serve on a cold fall day.
 After tasting this dish for yourself, please rate and review it, and also feel free to share your thoughts on social media too.
 We can't wait to hear what you have to say about these delicious short ribs!

 Beer braised short ribs in a stew don't require that much effort to prepare.
-In order to get cooking, you're going to need the following ingredients: parsley, thyme, rosemary, flour, salt, two pounds of beef short ribs that have been trimmed and cut, canola oil, one and a half cups of Yukon Gold potatoes, parsnips, onion, celery, stout beer, beef broth, peppercorns, turnips and molasses.
+In order to get cooking, you're going to need the following ingredients: parsley, thyme, rosemary, flour, salt, two pounds of boneless beef short ribs, canola oil, one and a half cups of Yukon Gold potatoes, parsnips, onion, celery, stout beer, beef broth, turnips and molasses.
 Once you add everything together, it's going to take up to two hours to cook.
 But it sure will be delicious once it's all ready!

 ½ bunch fresh parsley stems

 3 sprigs fresh rosemary

 1 teaspoon salt

 2 pounds boneless beef short ribs, trimmed and cut into 1-inch pieces

 1½ cups (½- to ¾-inch) peeled diced Yukon Gold potatoes (about 1 large)